Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

 \subsection{Stars with two cycle periods}

-Looking at \Tabs{Kstars}{Gstars}, there are eight cases of stars with double periods (three K~dwarfs, three G~dwarfs, and two F~dwarfs).
-We begin by discussing first the G~dwarfs, where this phenomenon is particularly striking.
+Looking at \Tabs{Kstars}{Gstars}, there are eight cases of stars with double periods (three K~dwarfs, four G~dwarfs, and two F~dwarfs).
+In addition, we discuss the F~dwarf HD~17051 ($\iota$~Hor) and the G~dwarf HD~76151, for which longer cycle periods have tentatively been detected.
+The ages of these ten stars are between $0.6$ and $2.3\Gyr$; see \Tab{DoubleCycles}.
+We begin by discussing first the G~dwarfs, where the phenomenon of two periods is particularly striking.